-The assessment of business model is made at portfolio level as this reflects best the way the business is managed and information is provided to management. for the year ended 30 June 2020
+The assessment of business model is made at portfolio level as this reflects best the way the business is managed and information is provided to management.

 Purchases or sales of financial assets that require delivery of assets within a time frame established by regulation or convention in the marketplace are recognised on the trade date, i.e. the date that the Group commits to purchase or sell the asset.